emacsgifs/emacsgifs.github.io/_posts/2016-10-02-html-entities-helper.md

-While I could use one of many scripting options to do this scraping, I find that using the Dev Tools to do an initial scrape and figure out CSS selector paths, is the most interactive and so easy and efficient.
+While I could use one of many scripting options to do this scraping, I find that using the Dev Tools to do an initial scrape and figure out CSS selector paths, the interactivity, also gives us faster feedback.

 If I'm going to scrape the same page many times, and I expect more dynamic content, I'd definitely migrate out to something else.
 (What that is would depend on a lot of factors.)

-Anyway, I have my list, so paste it into Emacs and let's do a little tidying up.
-(I could've done most of this during the scrap BTW.)
+Anyway, now that I have my list, I'll paste it into Emacs and let's do a little tidying up.
+(I could've done most of this during the scrape BTW.)

-After trimming off the enclosing quotes, I converted each line into a lisp string.
-From the top of the buffer: `C-M-%` regexp: `.*` with: `"\&"` (then `!` replace all)
+After trimming off the enclosing quotes, I convert each line into a lisp string.
+I'll do a `query-regexp-replace` from the top of the

-Afterwards the entries look like this:
+buffer: `C-M-%` regexp: `.*` with: `"\&"` (then `!` replace all)

 {% highlight text %}
 "char: ¢ entity: &cent; text: cent sign"